Nicholas Biwott: Death, memorial and funeral

-On the morning of 11 July 2017, Biwott was rushed to Nairobi Hospital.
-He died of complications arising from kidney failure 30 minutes later.
+On the morning of 11 July 2017, Biwott died of complications arising from kidney failure at the Nairobi hospital.

-A memorial service was held at Milimani AIC on 18 July 2017 followed on 20 July by a funeral service at the Maria Soti Girls Educational Centre Kaptarakwa, in Keiyo, Elgeyo/Marakwet County.
+A memorial service was held at Milimani AIC on 18 July 2017.
+On the 20th of July, a second memorial service was held at the Maria Soti Girls Educational Centre Kaptarakwa, in Keiyo, Elgeyo/Marakwet County.
+Over 20,000 people attended his memorial services.

-In the final speech of the funeral President Uhuru Kenyatta eulogized the late Biwott as a "true patriot".
+In the final speech of the funeral, President Uhuru Kenyatta eulogized the late Biwott as a "true patriot".

 "When the history of this country is written, it will include many men and women in this country who quietly but firmly and confidently are responsible for what Kenya is today – a sound country, a stable country with a growing economy.
 And Nicholas Biwott is one of those people."